Bringthekidz/Bringthekidz/README.md

-- 👋 Hi, I’m @Bringthekidz
+- 👋 Hi, I’m Miranda G
-- 👀 I’m interested in web development
+- 👀 I’m interested in cloud computing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning backend development and codewars daily
 - 💞️ I’m looking to collaborate on project that will enhance my skills
 - 📫 How to reach me charmingganger@gmail.com